dewgong64/ThemeCafe/docs/themecreation/general/textures.md

 !!! failure "Don't delete textures"

-    This will cause issues, and will problably corrupt your theme
+    This will cause issues, and will probably corrupt your theme

 ## Change a Material's texture